Fariha-1999/Fine-Tuning-LLaMA-3.1-8B-Instruct-on-Bengali-Empathetic-Conversations/README.md

 - Upload the notebook to Google Colab:

-  - Go to Colab → File → Upload Notebook
+  - Go to Kaggle → File → Upload Notebook

   - Upload `Fine Tuned LLaMA 3.1-8B-Instruct-on-Bengali-Empathetic-Conversations.ipynb`

-  - Upload `BengaliEmpatheticConversationsCorpus.csv` to Colab (or Google Drive folder)
+  - Upload `BengaliEmpatheticConversationsCorpus.csv` to kaggle input.

+  - for hugging face model you need access token

 - Run the notebook step by step: